Classical solutions to the thin-film equation with general mobility in the perfect-wetting regime: Setting and Main Result

 \subsubsection{Regularity at the free boundary}

 In view of Lemma~\ref{lem_coeff_est} and the definition of the norm $\vertiii{\cdot}$ in \eqref{eq_triple_bar_norm}, it follows from Theorem~\ref{Main_thm} that the solution $u$ has an expansion

 where $[0,\infty) \owns t \to u_0(t)$ is continuous with $u_0(t) \to 0$ as $t \to \infty$ and $u_\beta(t) = o(t^{-\beta})$ as $t \to \infty$.
 Note that the asymptotic expression \eqref{partial_regularity} as well as asymptotic expressions below are understood to hold also on taking a controlled number of derivatives in $x$.
-The asymptotic \eqref{partial_regularity} is in line with findings in \cite{GiacomelliGnannOtto2013,BelgacemGnannKuehn2016}, where, after factoring off the leading-order behavior, source-type self-similar solutions were extended to analytic functions in $(x_1,x_2)$ on identifying $x_1 = x$ and $x_2 = x^\beta$.
+The asymptotic \eqref{partial_regularity} is in line with findings in \cite{BelgacemGnannKuehn2016,GiacomelliGnannOtto2013}, where, after factoring off the leading-order behavior, source-type self-similar solutions were extended to analytic functions in $(x_1,x_2)$ on identifying $x_1 = x$ and $x_2 = x^\beta$.
 A corresponding regularity result for \eqref{TFE} with $n = 2$ was proved in \cite{G2016}, that is, a generalized Taylor expansion of $u$ in terms of $x_1$ and $x_2$ was proved to any order for positives times $t > 0$, but does not have to be controlled at time $t = 0$.
 In this sense, \eqref{partial_regularity} is a partial-regularity result and a result analogous to \cite{G2016}, a generalized degenerate-parabolic higher-order smoothing effect, is expected to be true also for $n \in (1,3) \setminus \{\frac 3 2\}$.
-Yet, the proof of \cite{G2016} does not immediately carry over to other mobilities than the quadratic one, as there it was crucial that the coercivity range has a length of exactly $1$ (see \eqref{coerc_range_n323} in Lemma~\ref{lem_coercive_range}).
+Yet, the proof of \cite{G2016} does not in general carry over to other mobilities than the quadratic one, as there it was crucial that the coercivity range contains the interval $(-1,0)$ (see \eqref{coerc_range_n323} in Lemma~\ref{lem_coercive_range} and the more general characterization in \S\ref{sec-conclusion}).